7 dead in vehicle crash on I-5 in Oregon

 The cause of the crash is under investigation.
 State transportation officials said the northbound lanes of I-5 were closed and that a detour would be set up into Thursday evening.

-Albany is about 70 miles (113 kilometers) south of Portland.
-I-5 is the main north-south interstate highway on the West Coast.
+Albany is about 70 miles south of Portland.